ziqinyeow/agno/README.md

 Join us for a month of building Agents!

+### Want to join us as a sponsor or judge?

+We're looking for sponsors and judges for the hackathon.
+If you're interested in joining, please reach out to [ashpreet@agno.com](mailto:ashpreet@agno.com).

 > Prizes will be distributed on an ongoing basis and continue till all prizes are awarded.

 ## Key features